Welcome to today's edition of the Rush 24-7 podcast.

 No matter what they do, they strike out and they lose.

-He points out that since World War II, the Democrats have elected three presidents.
+He points out that since World War II, the Democrats have elected three presidents, FDR, JFK, or JFK, Jimmy Carter, and Clinton.

 You've had three people, three Democrats elected and only one of them for two terms.

-And he says these guys, the Democratic National Committee just keep losing, and they're just like the Cubs.
+And he says, these guys, the Democratic National Committee, just keep losing, and they're just like the Cubs.

-They try to improve themselves to go out and get the big hitters and the big hitters keep striking out, and they start blaming it on all kinds of things other than themselves.
+They try to improve themselves to go out and get the big hitters, and the big hitters keep striking out, and they start blaming it on all kinds of things other than themselves.

-That's not gonna please the base either.
+That's not going to please the base either.

-So there's this this is what I meant.
+So this is what I meant.

 I'm a single mother.